How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 Comparison with last year

-There has been A LOT of change since last year!
+There has been some interesting changes since last year…

-Firstly, Raptive has now overtaken Mediavine as the highest paying ad company, according to the data.
-This seems to be part of an ongoing trend… In 2023, RPMs from Mediavine were nearly $3 higher than Raptive.
+Firstly, Raptive and Mediavine are now neck-and-neck, in RPMs terms, according to the data.
+This is interesting as it seems to reverse the trend we have seen in recent years.
+In 2023, RPMs from Mediavine were nearly $3 higher than Raptive.
 In 2024 average RPMs from Mediavine were only $1.80 higher than Raptive.
-And now Raptive RPMs are over $3 HIGHER than Mediavine.
+And in 2025 Raptive RPMs were over $3 HIGHER than Mediavine.
+But now Raptive’s RPMs are only $0.49 higher than Mediavine’s RPMs.

 Key takeaways

-These results also underline that it’s really worth doubling down on your SEO efforts in order to get into Mediavine ‘proper’/ Raptive as the RPMs are, the data suggests, considerably better.
+These results also underline that it’s really worth doubling down on your SEO efforts in order to get into Mediavine ‘proper’/ Raptive as the RPMs are, the data suggests, considerably better than any of the other options.

-If you don’t have the pageviews yet to qualify for Mediavine ‘proper’, the data shows that your best bet is probably Journey by Mediavine, which has a minimum pageview requirement of around 10,000 monthly pageviews.
+If you don’t have the pageviews yet to qualify for Raptive / Mediavine ‘proper’ (25,000 pageviews per month for Raptive and similar for Mediavine – though the requirements for Mediavine are more complicated), the data shows that your best bet is almost certainly Journey by Mediavine, which has a minimum requirement 1,000 monthly sessions.

-And there is another thing to consider here… All ads will have something of a negative effect on User Experience, and therefore SEO.
+However, before you start throwing ads on your 1,000+ session blog, there is another thing to consider here… All ads will have something of a negative effect on User Experience, and therefore SEO.
 This means putting ads on a smaller site is very likely to slow your progress towards getting the minimum pageview requirements for a higher paying ad company.
-You may decide it’s a better option to focus on getting up to 50,000 sessions as fast as possible, before putting ads on your site.
+You may decide it’s a better option to focus on getting up to Mediavine ‘proper’ / Raptive level as fast as possible, before putting ads on your site.

 The good news is, selling digital products will have no such negative effect on SEO.
 In fact, selling digital products is very likely to have a positive effect on your SEO.
-So, if you have a blog with less than 50,000 sessions, the data suggests the best plan of action would be to NOT put ads on your site, but instead to monetize via digital products and continue to work on your SEO until you reach the 50,000 monthly sessions needed to join Mediavine ‘proper’.
+So, if you have a blog with less than 25,000 pageviews, the data suggests that the best plan of action would be to NOT put ads on your site, but instead to monetize via digital products and continue to work on your SEO until you reach the 25,000 monthly pageviews needed to join Raptive or Mediavine ‘proper’.

 (And even if you are not with Mediavine, it may be worth reading that post, as a lot of the advice will work with other ad companies too!)